duckduckgo/duckduckhack-docs/frontend-reference/display-reference.md

 The `relevancy` property is unlikely to be used in a Goodie Instant Answer, although it is completely functional.
 Potential use in a Goodie might involve large data sets to search through.

-If using `relevancy` in a Goodie, it must be specified in the frontend part of the code, as JavaScript.
+If using `relevancy` in a Goodie, it must be specified in the front end part of the code, as JavaScript.
 For more information about Goodie JavaScript visit the [Goodie Display](http://docs.duckduckhack.com/frontend-reference/setting-goodie-display.html#setting-goodie-display-properties-in-the-frontend) section.

 ### Relevancy Blocks